Siy22/AMPAnalyse/README.md

 After generating variants, the recommended next steps are:
 1. Review the CSV and shortlist 2–3 candidates
-2. Validate predictions with external tools (e.g., HemoPI2, ToxinPred, APD3)
+2. Validate predictions with external tools (e.g., HemoPI2, ToxinPred, EIPpred)
 3. Progress shortlisted candidates to experimental testing

 ---